AvirupRoy2195/Risk-Factor-Prediction-of-Chronic-Kidney-Disease/WALKTHROUGH.md

 ![Sensitivity Analysis](sensitivity_analysis_sc.png)

 ### Learning Curves
-Our model shows high generalization capability, converging to 100% accuracy with minimal variance across various training set sizes.
+Our model shows strong generalization capability with ~87% accuracy on properly held-out test data.
 ![Learning Curves](learning_curves.png)

+> ⚠️ **Important**: This is a research tool only.
+All predictions should be validated by qualified healthcare professionals.

 ---